 - Property owners are responsible for damaged utilities on private property.

 According to the Common Ground Alliance, there are more than 20 million miles of buried utilities in the United States.
 Utilities are often buried in the ground for aesthetic reasons in addition to necessity or convenience.
 The most common underground utilities are electrical, water, gas, communication, sewer and storm drain lines/utilities.
 Although not an exhaustive list of underground hazards, these utilities make up the overwhelming majority of underground hazards one would likely encounter when preparing to do any type of sub-surface penetration such as trenching, digging, or boring.

-Underground utility locating requires different equipment and technologies to complete a project properly, best practices and standards for a thorough and efficient survey, and experience.
-Utility locating can be a complex undertaking.
+Private locators require different equipment and technologies to complete a project properly, best practices and standards for a thorough and efficient survey, and experience.
+Locating underground lines can be a complex undertaking.
 Each project is different and unique and there are many variables to take into consideration such as: